 Contracts are the shared definitions that we define in-order to get the type-safety from the Rest API.
-Example of a contract:

 import { initContract } from "@ts-rest/core";